-Although Jean made it to Dumfries Academy with little trouble, Sheila hit a snag.
+Although her sister made it to Dumfries Academy with little trouble, Shelia hit a snag.
 One year before she could apply, the rules changed, sorting students according to their districts, meaning Sheila would instead be sent to Morton Academy in Thornhill to continue her studies.
 She was not pleased.
 “I kicked up a big fuss.
 ‘I don’t want to go there!
-I’m staying in Dumfries!’”
+I’m staying in Dumfries!”
 (Interview).
-Jessie and Charlie agreed.
-It did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
+Jessie and Charlie agreed that it did not make much sense for their daughter to spend three years at Morton only to move back to Dumfries, make new friends, and become familiar with the lay of the land when she could just go there directly.
 Jessie took her case directly to the chairman of the school board and the exchange that followed has become a McCrae family legend.
 The chairman pulled up Sheila’s control exam results to see if she was worth the trouble and was shocked to discover he was holding in his hands one of the highest scores in the county.
-“His family knew some of my father’s family but not my mother because she wasn’t local, so when he looked at the results, he said, ‘Oh, goodness me, Mrs. McCrae!
+“His family knew some of my father’s family but not my mother because she wasn’t local, so when he looked at the results, he said.
+‘Oh, goodness me, Mrs. McCrae!
 Where does the child get her brains!?’
 And she said, ‘Well, you know, she has a mother too!”
 (Interview).

 Sheila had her wish granted and finished at Dumfries Academy in 1957.